-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. the integrated project lets students plan and prepare dishes for customers with specified diet needs.
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. the integrated project lets students plan and prepare dishes for customers with specified diet needs.
 No standard recipes will be provided.
 Students have to conduct a research and prepare their own dishes, based on the knowledge and skills acquired).